zhangyipei/Econ6830_2015/Lecture_2_advanced_R/lecture2.md

 #### Parallel computing

-The basic structure for parallel computing
+The basic structure for parallel computing.

 ```
 library(plyr)